flashcardx/web/README.md

 ## Contributing

 We'd greatly appreciate any contribution you make :).
 Please make a pull request to the branch [develop](https://github.com/flashcardx/web/tree/develop).
-Every week we merge the develop branch with the master branch
+Every week we merge the develop branch with master.

 ## Thanks